-1|Introduction
+1 | Introduction

 Cloud computing is an internet-based network technology that is rapidly revolutionizing communication technology through the provision of online computing resources on demand that is billed on a Pay-As-You-Go (PAYG) framework to customers with a broad spectrum of requirements and backgrounds.
 It includes both hardware and software applications, as well as software development platforms and testing tools.
-It has three service models while the former comes under Infrastructure as a Service (IaaS) cloud with four deployment options, namely, private, public, hybrid and community; the latter two come under Software as a Service (SaaS) cloud and Platform as a Service (PaaS) cloud respectively.
+It has three service models, while the former comes Infrastructure As A Service (IaaS) cloud with four deployment options namely, private, public, hybrid and community, the latter two comes under Software As A Service (SaaS) cloud and Platform As A Service (PaaS) cloud respectively.
 These deployment models offer different levels of control, flexibility, and cost-effectiveness depending on the organization's needs and resources.
 Private clouds provide the highest level of control and security but may require more investment, while public clouds offer greater scalability and cost savings.
-Hybrid and community clouds strike a balance between these extremes, allowing organizations to leverage the benefits of both private and public clouds.
+Hybrid and community clouds strike a balance between these extremes, allowing organizations to leverage the benefits of both private and public cloud.
 Cloud computing, adopted by numerous leading IT firms like Amazon, Apple, Google, HP, IBM, Microsoft, Oracle, among others, represents a transition towards utility computing.
 The Cloud computing model is efficient if its resources are utilized with minimal idle time; and such an efficient utilization can be achieved only by employing and maintaining proper management of cloud resources.
 This is one of the most important characteristics of the cloud system, which is in the virtual form.
 It is a crucial role for the Cloud Service Provider (CSP) to provide services to users on a rented basis, which is a complex task given the available virtual resources.
 Therefore, among researchers this topic has gained a peculiar interest and attention to research.
 This load balancing has a positive impact on the system performance.
 The CSP strikes off a unique and delicate balance between financial rewards and user satisfaction through load balancing in a scalable manner.
-The load balancing procedure also addresses the Service Level Agreements (SLAs), which are the contractual agreements between the CSP and the cloud users.
+The load balancing procedure also addresses the Service Level Agreements (SLAs), which are the contractual agreement between the Cloud Service Provider (CSP) and the cloud users.